loic-sharma/textinputkitchensink/README.md

 An example Flutter project that demonstrates some common text input use cases.

+See it running live on the web at: [justinmc.github.io/textinputkitchensink/](https://justinmc.github.io/textinputkitchensink/).

 ## Releasing on web
   1. flutter build web
   1. rm -rf docs